 For the year ended December 31, 2022, the Corporation had an operating loss of \$1,233,229 versus \$495,889 the year earlier, for a negative variance of \$737,340 or 148.7%.
-Management anticipates that the operating loss will continue to increase as it carries out the proposed exploration and evaluation of mineral properties.
+Management anticipates that the operating loss will continue to increase as it carries out the proposed exploration and evaluation of mineral properties as this amount is expensed to operations as incurred.